Fire Doors in Healthcare Facilities

 Date Published

 Fire doors in healthcare facilities represent a critical component of passive fire protection.
 Rather than abstract theory, fire safety in these settings directly impacts patient safety, staff protection, and regulatory compliance.
-Fire doors serve far more than simple fire resistance—they are integral to compartmentation, smoke control, and safe evacuation, especially for occupants with reduced mobility or dependency on assisted evacuation.
-Irish Building Regulations, Technical Guidance Document B (Fire Safety), and HIQA Regulation 28 (Fire Precautions) for designated centres recognize their importance.
+Fire doors serve far more than simple fire resistance — they are integral to compartmentation, smoke control, and safe evacuation, especially for occupants with reduced mobility or dependency on assisted evacuation.
+Irish Building Regulations, Technical Guidance Document B (Fire Safety), and HIQA Regulation 28 (Fire Precautions) for designated centres recognise their importance.

 The Scale of the Problem

-Healthcare buildings showed the highest number of fire door inspection failures alongside local authorities, housing associations, and private housing.
+Healthcare buildings show the highest number of fire door inspection failures alongside local authorities, housing associations, and private housing.
+The average number of faults recorded per door inspected is 3.7.

 The Role of Fire Doors in Healthcare Facilities